-Kayaking, rock climbing, biking, sailing, playing — whether you love the sound of a paddle hitting Lake Michigan’s waters, the whir of your bike spokes on a city trail, or the full-throttle roar of a jet ski skimming the lakefront, there’s a whole lot of outdoor adventure to welcome you to Chicago.
+Kayaking, walking, boating, biking, — whether you love the sound of a paddle hitting Lake Michigan’s waters, the whir of your bike spokes on a city trail, or the full-throttle roar of a speedboat skimming the lakefront, there’s a whole lot of outdoor adventure waiting for you to Chicago.

-The Lakefront Trail stretches 18.5 miles along Lake Michigan, lined with beautiful parks, biking, and jogging paths, boat harbors, and beaches.
-Join a guided tour with Bobby’s Bike Hike and cycle the scenic path, which spans the north and south sides of the city.
-Alternatively, grab a Divvy bike as part of the city’s bikeshare program from one of the many Divvy stations across the city, and explore the lakefront at your own speed.
+Join a guided tour with Bobby’s Bike Hike and cycle the path, which spans the north and south sides of the city.
+Or grab a Divvy bike as part of the city’s bikeshare program from one of the many Divvy stations across the city, and explore the lakefront at your own speed.

 Want to hit the waves?
 Head to North Avenue Beach or Montrose Avenue Beach to rent a kayak at Kayak Chicago.
-Guides lead you on any number of tours, from city skyline viewings and sunset paddles to Navy Pier fireworks viewings and annual Air & Water Show excursions.
+Guides lead you on any number of tours, from city skyline viewings and sunset paddles to Navy Pier fireworks viewings.
 Or head to Jet Ski Chicago at North Avenue Beach, where you can rent a powerful WaveRunner.

 You can also try your hand at stand-up paddleboarding.
 Chicago Water Sport Rentals at picturesque 31st Street Harbor will have you out on the water in no time, no matter your experience level.
 You can even sign up for one-hour paddleboard yoga classes that begin with stretching on land before heading out onto the blue waters of Lake Michigan.
 Chicago Water Sport Rentals also offers jet skis and kayaks.